threefoldtech/zos/docs/network/README.md

 The node is now configured to be used as an exit node.

-5. Mark a node a being an exit node
+5. Mark a node as being an exit node

 The farmer then needs to select which node he agrees to use as an exit node for the grid